ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_disable_for_files_larger_than_kb` option

 Defines the max size (in Kb) for a file to be considered for completion.
-If this option is set to 0 then no check is made on the size of the file you're opening
+If this option is set to 0 then no check is made on the size of the file you're opening.

 Default: 1000